fahrizal89/factory_pattern/README.md

 ```
 if(type.equals(...)
 ```
-But if we want to create store more than one, it should create redundant code
+But if we want to create store more than one, it should create redundant code.

+1. Simple Factory

+Decouple of creating object in another class, so any object can create using simple Factory

+2. Method Factory Pattern

+Define interface for creating an object, but letst subclass decide which class to instantiate.

+3. Abstract Factory Pattern

+Provides an interface for creating famiies of related or dependent objects without specifiying their concrete classes.

 Creator Class: